vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 +++

-The Descent of God in Gujarat and the Practice of Imitating God Kauṇd
+The Descent of God in Gujarat and the Practice of Imitating God Kauṇḍinya’s Pañcārthabhāṣya

-. inya’s Pañcārthabhāṣya

 Kuśika and the divine revelation